We are a non-profit organization publishing the world's most-read history encyclopedia.

 We want to make history engaging and compelling, inspiring our users and visitors to learn more.
 We reach the digital generation by sharing an array of historical topics and narratives through text, video, interactive features, and social media.

-Every submission to the encyclopedia is carefully reviewed by our editorial team, making sure only the highest quality content is published to our site.
+Every submission to the encyclopedia is carefully reviewed by our editorial team in accordance with our editorial policy, making sure only the highest quality content is published to our site.
 Our publication follows academic standards, but it is written in an easy-to-read manner with students and the general public in mind.
 As a result, our publication is recommended by many educational institutions including:

 - Oxford University